cohenlabUNC/clpipe/docs/postprocessing.rst

 ------------------

-Not all features of the legacy postprocess command have been implemented yet in postprocess2, namely those support functional connectivity, so the command remains available for this use.
+Not all features of the legacy postprocess command have been implemented yet in postprocess2, namely some which support functional connectivity, so the command remains available for this use.

 When performing functional connectivity analysis, there are several additional